RDSDigitalArchive/DigiArc-Scripts/USAGE.md

 batchmd5.py /path/to/input_directory -o /path/to/output_directory
 ``

+### extract_data.py
+This script will extract relevant data from the Digital Object Register (CSV file format), pertaining to a specified digital object, and create a content information file in both CSV and XML format, to be included in the appropriate archival information package.

+Usage:

+``
+extract_data.py /path/to/input_csv /path/to/output_directory
+``

+The command-line will return a prompt to input the digital object number:

+``
+Enter the value (RDS_DO_####):
+``

 ### md5.py
 This script will create an MD5 manifest file for a digital file.
 The default output directory is the current working directory, however there is an option to specify the output directory with the ‘-o’ argument.